Sarthak2128/Student-Marksheet-System-/README.md

-This C program is a console-based application that simulates the creation of a student report card.
-It allows the user to input student details and marks for five subjects, then calculates the total, percentage, grade, and pass/fail status.
-The output is displayed in a structured format, similar to a school-issued mark sheet.

-Program Workflow and Features
-1. Student Detail Input
-The program begins by prompting the user for:
+This C program is a Student Report Card Generator, designed to take input from the user and generate a structured academic report for a student.
+It is a menu-driven console application that helps users calculate and display a student's performance in five key subjects.
+The program is ideal for students learning C programming, as it incorporates fundamental concepts such as input/output operations, conditional statements, validation, and formatted output.

+1)Input Collection
+At the beginning, the program prompts the user to enter basic student information:

-Roll Number (int)
+Roll Number

-Name (char[])
+Name

-Class Standard (int)
+Class

-These are collected using scanf():

-2. Menu-Driven Interaction
-The user is presented with two choices:
+This is followed by a simple menu with two options:

-1. Enter Marks
+Enter Marks

-2. Exit
+Exit
-The program uses a basic menu system to:

-Proceed to the mark entry screen if the user selects 1

-Exit the program if the user selects 2

-Print an error message if the input is invalid (e.g., 3, 99)

-3. Subject Marks Entry
+The user selects option 1 to continue entering marks.
+Option 2 allows the user to exit the program gracefully.

+2) Marks Input and Validation
-Upon choosing option 1, the user is prompted to enter marks for the following 5 subjects:
+Upon choosing to enter marks, the user is prompted to input scores for five subjects:

 Mathematics